Abkhazia: Status-neutral passports

 According to a 2006 report, Georgia considers all residents of Abkhazia its citizens, while they see themselves as Abkhaz citizens.

 In the summer of 2011, the Parliament of Georgia adopted a package of legislative amendments providing for the issuance of neutral identification and travel documents to residents of Abkhazia and the former South Ossetian autonomous province of Georgia.
-The document allows travelling abroad as well as enjoying social benefits existing in Georgia.
+The document allows travelling abroad as well as enjoying the social benefits existing in Georgia.
 The new neutral identification and travel documents were called "neutral passports".
-The status-neutral passports do not carry state symbols of Georgia.
+The status-neutral passports do not carry the state symbols of Georgia.
 Abkhazia's foreign minister, Viacheslav Chirikba, criticised the status-neutral passports and called their introduction "unacceptable".
 Some Abkhazian residents with Russian passports were being denied Schengen visas.

-As of May 2013, neutral documents have been recognised by Japan, the Czech Republic, Latvia, Lithuania, Slovakia, the United States, Bulgaria, Poland, Israel, Estonia and Romania.
+As of May 2013, neutral documents have been recognised by Japan, the Czech Republic, Latvia, Lithuania, Slovakia, the United States, Bulgaria, Poland, Israel, Estonia, and Romania.

-According to Russian media, the President of the Republic of Abkhazia, Alexander Ankvab threatened international organisations that accepted neutral passports, saying during a meeting with the leadership of the foreign ministry that "international organizations that suggest the so-called neutral passports, will leave Abkhazia."
+According to Russian media, the President of the Republic of Abkhazia, Alexander Ankvab, threatened international organisations that accepted neutral passports, saying during a meeting with the leadership of the foreign ministry that "international organizations that suggest the so-called neutral passports, will leave Abkhazia."